 Maintenance Activities

-There are two main maintenance activities to be done, pruning and checking the integrity of the structural supports.
-Prune whenever necessary, which is whenever the vine starts to crawl over unwanted places and plants.
+There are two main maintenance activities to be done: pruning and checking the integrity of the structural supports.
+Prune whenever necessary, which is usually in early spring, when the vine starts to crawl over unwanted places and other plants.

 Also, the removal of diseased plant parts will bring wonders for the plant.
 In some gardens, flowers end up removed after they have lived their life span because seeds are unwanted.
 This activity is a way for them to control the unwanted spread of the plant.